 - To keep your hands clean, use corn holders.

-- Make extra corn so you can cut off the tender kernels and use them in other dishes such as corn salad, Instant Pot Ham and Potato Soup, Instant Pot Venison Stew, or Slow Cooker Creamy Chicken and Pasta Soup.
+Make extra corn so you can cut off the tender kernels and use them in Mexican grilled corn salad, Instant Pot Ham and Potato Soup, Instant Pot Venison Stew, Slow Cooker Creamy Chicken and Pasta Soup, Pellet Smoked Chili, and Copycat Panera Bread BBQ Chicken Salad.

 Variations

-Be sure to try my recipe for Traeger Smoked Corn on the Cob too!
+Be sure to try my recipe for Traeger Smoked Corn on the Cob and Mexican Grilled Corn too!

-Allow leftovers to cool, then place in a container with a lid or wrap in plastic wrap and place in the fridge.
-It will keep in the refrigerator for 3-4 days.
+Refrigerator: Place leftovers in a container with a lid or wrap in plastic wrap and store for 3-4 days.

 Pull husks off the corn.
 Do your best to pull off the silk.
 Run the corn under cool water, and rub the corn down with your hand to remove any remaining pieces of silk hair.

-You should place unshucked corn in the fridge; this slows down the chemical reaction that causes the corn to lose its sweet flavor.
-Wrap it in a plastic bag, such as a grocery bag, and store it in the fridge until you are ready to use it.
-Then, it should be used as soon as possible for optimal freshness and flavor.
+Fresh corn or unshucked corn should be refrigerated as soon as possible to slow down the chemical reaction that causes the corn to lose its sweet flavor.
+Wrap it in a plastic bag, such as a grocery bag, and store it in the fridge until ready to use.

-The best wood pellets for smoked corn on the cob will vary depending on the type of smoker you are using and the specific flavor profile you are going for.
-However, some good options for smoking corn on the cob with wood pellets include mild fruit wood such as apple or cherry.
-For a stronger flavor, I like hickory.
+The best wood pellets for smoked corn on the cob are mild fruit wood such as apple or cherry, or, for a stronger flavor, use hickory.

 The best temperature to smoke corn on the cob is 225 degrees Fahrenheit.

 Smoking corn on the cob is a great way to add flavor.
-I like to smoke mine for one hour at 225 degrees F.
+Smoke for one hour at 225 degrees F.

 Easy Smoked Corn on the Cob in Foil